 Do you ever feel the intense desire to have someone who always has your back?
 It’s understandable to feel that way.
 These days, the average person is bombarded by so much stress.
-There are so many obligations to fulfil and so many tasks to accomplish.
+There are so many obligations to fulfill and so many tasks to accomplish.

 It’s a good thing that the average person is equipped with a way to handle stress.
 One of these mechanisms comes in the form of dopamine, a neurotransmitter.
 Neurotransmitters are molecules that serve as messengers.
 They deliver signals from your brain to your nerve cells.